We planned an Amish Country Trip full of enjoyment for couples and small groups.

 PA Dutch Cooking

-Traditional PA Dutch cooking is known for its homestyle heartiness, and you’ll find plenty at Good ‘N Plenty Restaurant!
-If you have a specific dish in mind (like pork & sauerkraut or world-famous fried chicken), they offer table service from their menu of made-to-order dishes — but if you’re in the mood to sample, you can try the family-style dining.
+Traditional PA Dutch cooking is known for its homestyle heartiness, and you’ll find plenty in Lancaster County!
+If you have a specific dish in mind (like pork & sauerkraut or world-famous fried chicken), or if you’re in the mood to sample, you can try the family-style dining at Bird-In-Hand Restaurant & Smorgasbord.
 Family Style dining brings you together with people from all over the world.
 You’ll enjoy a wide variety of foods passed around on platters and bowls at a large communal dining table.

 Forget big tour groups.
 Enjoy a conversation with John and Myrna Smucker, owners of Bird-in-Hand Village Inn & Suites.
 The couple — whose Amish ancestors immigrated to Pennsylvania in the 1700s — share insights into the history and beliefs of the Amish and Mennonite communities by highlighting cultural and religious concepts, such as community and peace traditions, and a peek into their everyday lives.